nathanleclaire/blog/content/post/visualizing-user-acquisition-as-a-directed-acyclic-graph.markdown

  If your product is highly technical, user education becomes even more important - after all, nothing sucks quite like the hurdle of learning *someone else's software*. <sup><a href="#fn-2">2</a></sup> It's like a whirling dervish of a software engineer's least favorite things - being bad at stuff, feeling stupid, and having to work with other people. <sup><a href="#fn-3">3</a></sup>

 It's tempting to believe that we can come up with a generalized, or at least "good enough" solution - the One Funnel to Rule Them All.
-But there's no bottom to the bucket of crabs.
-As soon as one door opens, another closes.
-It's maddening.
+But there's no end to the tower of turtles.
+Users act in unpredictable and erratic ways.

 And software engineers, being conditioned as we are to frequently finding an existing solution ready-at-hand in polynomnial time on Stack Overflow, are particularly susceptible to being driven mad by the open-endedness of this difficult-to-optimize sandbox.
 But maybe we can we visualize and reason about the *system* of user acquisition to help drive the specifics?